a1v0/a1v0.de/README.md

 6. Investigate whether there is a quicker or more efficient way to load articles and their respective categories
     - could the factory pattern be helpful here?
 7. Move oft-repeated methods into util functions (e.g. anything that loops through all articles, which looks like it's pretty repetitive)
+8. Make better, more consistent error handling for when a user enters a category or article name that doesn't exist
+    - Perhaps make methods to check whether a path exists before attempting to extract its content
-8. Find what needs to be done to ensure better indexing by search engines.
+9. Find what needs to be done to ensure better indexing by search engines.
 Do I need to increase loading speeds etc.?
 Or do I need to use SEO?
 Should I install Google Analytics?
-9. Speed up site.
-Lighthouse comments:
-    - JavaScript takes too long to load
-    - First paint takes too long
+10. Speed up site on mobile (performance is solid on desktop, according to Chrome Lighthouse)
-10. Update blog post about rendering Markdown in Next, given that Contentlayer is dead
+11. Update blog post about rendering Markdown in Next, given that Contentlayer is dead
-11. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown
+12. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown
-12. Make better, more consistent error handling for when a user enters a category or article name that doesn't exist
-    - Perhaps make methods to check whether a path exists before attempting to extract its content
+13. Identify the reason why I can't install the latest version of Next and ESLint.
+It'll be a package somewhere that can't handle it.